Facing Unrest On The Left, Dianne Feinstein Draws A Primary Opponent

 Accumulated clout versus biography

-Feinstein, the top Democrat on the powerful Senate Judiciary and Intelligence Committees, can make the case that California can't afford to lose the clout she's collected over the past 25 years in Congress.
+Feinstein, the top Democrat on the powerful Senate Judiciary, can make the case that California can't afford to lose the clout she's collected over the past 25 years in Congress.
 She announced her long-anticipated decision to run for reelection last week.

 Dan Schnur, a former California Republican political operative, said anyone facing an incumbent with Feinstein's stature and leadership on issues like gun control would be extremely difficult to beat.